Visiting Disney World in 2026 - Tower of Terror in Hollywood Studios | Magic in the Planning

 Epcot

-January-February – Epcot International Festival of the Arts at Epcot (Tentative)
+January 16-February 23 – Epcot International Festival of the Arts at Epcot

-Late February-May – Epcot International Flower and Garden Festival (Tentative)
+March 4-June 1 – Epcot International Flower and Garden Festival

 Late August-November – Epcot International Food and Wine Festival